Leoyoungxh/trpc-go/docs/user_guide/tnet.md

       transport: tnet   # Applies only to the current service
 ```

-After starting the server, confirm that the plugin is successfully enabled through the log:
+After the server is started, the log indicates the successful activation of tnet:

-INFO tnet/server_transport.go service:trpc.app.server.service is using tnet transport, current number of pollers: 1
+`INFO tnet/server_transport.go service:trpc.app.server.service is using tnet transport, current number of pollers: 1`

 **Client**: